 - 1. The student will learn about the crystal growth mechanisms and techniques. - 2.
-Various thin films deposition techniques and thin film characterization techniques ar also covered in the course. - 3.
-Gain the knowledge about phonons and its importance in thermal physics - 4.
-Acquire the theoretical concept behind electrical and thermal properties of metals - 5.
-Understand the fundamental theories to describe the energy bands in metals - 6.
-Gain the knowledge about Semiconductor Crystals and their properties
+Understand different crystals having a lot applications in electronics, energetics etc. - 3.
+Acquire the theoretical concept behind electrical and thermal properties of metals - 4.
+Understand the fundamental theories to describe the energy bands in metals - 5.
+Gain the knowledge about Semiconductor Crystals and their properties - 6.
+Gain the knowledge about phonons and its importance in thermal physics